 - In a medium saucepan combine the other 1/2 cup water, maple syrup and/or honey, and salt.

-- Allow mixture to whip on high for 5-10 minutes (this is where it’s nice to have a stand mixer) until a thick marshmallow whipped cream is produced.
+- Add the vanilla extract and allow mixture to whip on high for 5-10 minutes (this is where it's nice to have a stand mixer) until a thick marshmallow whipped cream is produced.

 - Transfer the marshmallow whip to your prepared pan and smooth down with the back of your spoon.
 If using a coating, sprinkle on top of the marshmallows and pat down.
 If you are not using a coating, grease your hands, to prevent sticking, and pat down smooth.
 You can alternately use a piece of parchment paper on top to smooth out the marshmallow, and leave it on top to cover it while it is setting.